| Come And See The Changing Of The Ways

 are all part and parcel, and of course, we mustn't forget the music, bought to you, in this, and many other cases, by the

+usual band of suspects, our Ragged Heroes.
 Well, its that time again.
 We think that you could spend a life time

 travelling through England and never see all that there is to see, but we can't say we didn't try;

+now can we?
 The unusual has always been the watchword on our previous travels,

 as witnessed if you click on the links to our other websites on the landscape of England, and Anglicana